viitorags/nixos-config/README.md

 # My Nixos Config

-My NixOs Tokyo Night setup using <a href="">Hyprland</a> and with gruvbox-material theme.
+My NixOs Gruvbox setup using <a href="">Hyprland</a> and with gruvbox-material theme.

 ## Dependencies